 Nylon strings are “stretchier” and more elastic-like, so they don’t break as easily as steel strings.

-How Do You Deal With The “Tuning Difficulties” Of Nylon String Guitars?
+How Do You Deal With The “Tuning Difficulties” Of A Kids Nylon String Guitar?

 One disadvantage with nylon strings guitars is that they will require fair amounts of tunings from time to time.
 The reason is because of the strings soft nature, which is affected by humidity and temperature.
 For this reason, the strings lose their tune as they become loose.
 If this continues to be a problem, upgrading to a more “professional” set of strings may be the answer.